Bill Cosby sued in New Jersey over alleged rape

 Once in a suite at the hotel, Cosby made her a supposedly non-alcoholic drink and after consuming the beverage, Bernard said she vomited and lost consciousness.

-She later woke to find Cosby raping her, according to the lawsuit filed on Thursday (Oct 14).
+She later woke to find Cosby raping her, according to the lawsuit filed last Thursday.

-Bernard said she lost consciousness again and found herself "naked and alone in an empty bathtub or jacuzzi in the bathroom".
+She said she lost consciousness again and found herself "naked and alone in an empty bathtub in the bathroom".

 The next morning, Cosby handed Bernard money and walked her to a waiting car which drove her back to New York, the suit says.